 - a valid visa allowing to stay in Australia indefinitely

 Visit the Australian Taxation Office (ATO) for information on how to apply for a TFN outside Australia or upon entering Australia.

 To make starting your student journey a little easier, there are several accommodation options available to you both at UWA and in neighbouring suburbs.
 As an international student, you have the same rental rights and responsibilities as a local resident.
 Tenancy WA have a factsheet which provides information for students who are looking to rent a house or unit in Western Australia.
-You may also wish to download the Renting a home in Western Australia – a tenant’s guide to learn more about your rights and responsibilities as a tenant.
+We have also created a guide to finding the right rental which you can download below.Download our guide to renting in Perth [PDF 129KB].

 Banks in Australia